-The Code of Federal Regulations (CFR) is a codification of the rules issued by Federal agencies.
+The CFR is a codification of the rules issued by Federal agencies.
 The CFR is divided into 50 titles, which comprise the broad areas subject to Federal regulation.
 Each title is further divided into parts and sections, with most references to the CFR being made at this level.